YaleArchivesSpace/ArchivesSpaceQueries/readme.md

  * report on processing notes
  * container ranges?
  * finding aid status
  * resource type (nuke if present + remind any offenders not to use)
- * who's using archivesspace?
+ * [FrequentUsers.sql] -- Counts of who created, updated records